gaallmin/Interest-seeker-Service/README.md

 : to be able to understand itself and to track itself in a better enviornment
 - Recommendation System

+==>Trobule: how to measure the interest initial step: first let the user to select the top 3 interest, match it with vocation

+second: make the questionaries based on ml, ai

 ### 2. Community
 - exchanging interest and impression + material